seapoe1809/DarnaVersion1/README.md

  The default password for Darna is 'health' and for Grafana is user:'admin', password:'health'.

- To note is the variables.py file that stores some variables that the darna.py file uses.
-It automatically tries to populate with the IP address and the path to health server.
-It does however need you to update the Nextcloud username and password to allow the SYNC fuction to work.
-The SYNC button in UI starts movement of files between Nextcloud and Healthserver but however pushing files back into nextcloud uses the webdav format and hence uses a curl command to push files.
-For that reason it needs your username and password for Nextcloud.
- Open the variables.py with text editor and add:

-                               user = <username> #usually admin
-                               pwd = <password_nextcloud> #usually a long string of alphanumerics

 Also if you have a summary PDF file, label it 'summary.pdf' and place it in static folder for the 'my health file' to autolink to.